ajawsm/Udacity-Optimization/README.md

 no matter the size when the page was loaded, but when expanding the viewport, it was clear that extra pizzas were not generated.

+I also improved performance by changing the use of _querySelector_ to _getElementById_ and _querySelectorAll_ to _getElementsByClassName_, at the suggestion of the reviewers.

 To validate my changes, I reviewed in DevTools and the console code driven by the timing scripts.